Shaped by storm and

 |Replacement Fee $25.00

-Issued decals should be treated as cash.
-They will not replaced if lost or stolen.
+Issued decal should be treated as cash.
+It will not be replaced if lost or stolen.

 MANDATORY EQUIPMENT FOR A MOBILE SPORTFISHING VEHICLE (MSFV)

 Permits are issued to 4-wheel drive vehicle owners for fishing purposes only.
 Carrying the basic equipment listed is required whenever the MSFV is on the beach.